Survivors who contact us raise many important questions. Here we offer some answers and perspectives.

 A therapist, counsellor or any other person who you feel safe with can play a key part in this process.
 Their main task is to offer safety, support and unconditional positive regard.
 Advice and direction should only be offered if you ask for it.
 Therapists should never try and convince you that they know what’s best for you or disempower you in any way.
 Their role is to show you what a healthy relationship with another person feels and looks like.

-If you choose to find therapy outside of the NHS, many private therapists or third-sector organisations offer “pay-what-you-can” or sliding scale options for anyone who is struggling financially.
+If you choose to find therapy outside of the NHS, many private therapists or private or third-sector organisations offer “pay-what-you-can” or sliding scale options for anyone who is struggling financially.
 Don’t feel shy about asking for such options.
 They are common.

 While qualifications and membership of a professional association may offer some protection from malpractice by therapists, they do not guarantee that he or she has the human qualities and skills needed to work with abuse survivors.
-We have heard from many callers who said they felt most supported by someone who simply had the capacity and willingness to do so – a neighbour, a community psychiatric nurse, a support worker, a student counsellor and many more who may never had any advanced training.
+We have heard from many callers who said they felt most supported by someone who simply had the capacity and willingness to do so – a neighbour, a community mental health nurse, a support worker, a student counsellor and many more who may never had any advanced training.
 Research has shown that most survivors feel best supported by people in the voluntary/charity sector where they felt heard, believed and respected.

 Group work – whether it’s group therapy, psychoeducation groups or peer-led support groups – is also known to be highly empowering for abuse survivors who feel ready to join a group.
 Many survivors build up confidence in one-to-one counselling before connecting with a group; others feel more comfortable being part of a group before moving on to individual counselling or therapy.